The ROI for Email Marketing: The Good News and the Bad News0

 - Start measuring your email marketing return on investment.
 Start small, with returns you can directly measure, such as revenue generated by subscribers that click though and convert.
 Then start looking at indirect returns, such as the difference in activity of subscribers compared to non-subscribers in your stores.

 - Seek high absolute returns on your email marketing efforts instead of just a high rate of return.
 That means getting to the other side of the email marketing ROI curve by becoming more sophisticated.
-To better understand how to get there, download our executive summary on Email Marketing’s Return on Investment and the Factors that Affect It.
+To better understand how to get there, download our CMO’s Guide to Email Marketing ROI.

-That executive summary is part of Litmus’ Email Marketing Leadership Series, which aims to help bridge the gap that often exists between email marketers and company leaders.
+That guide is part of Litmus’ Email Marketing Leadership Series, which aims to help bridge the gap that often exists between email marketers and company leaders.
 Other briefs in that series include: